astronomer/astro-blog/posts/airflow-dbt-1.md

 All of these are perfectly reasonable methods that essentially unlock the same output: the ability to have Airflow call dbt and have dbt run your models for you.

 Given that we wanted full control over our fundamental logic, we ended up going for Option 2.
 If you are just getting started with dbt and Airflow, invoking dbt through a `BashOperator` may not be conceptually clear.
 Once you have a handle on the basics, however, it's refreshingly simple; in Airflow, a task that invokes the `BashOperator` simply executes a shell command.
-Because the primary dbt interface is the command line, the `BashOperator` proves to be a useful tool to interact with it.
-The familiar `dbt run` or `dbt test` commands can be executed directly in Airflow the same way they would be executed from any other localized environment.
+Because the primary dbt interface is the command line, the `BashOperator` proves to be a useful tool to interact with the library; the familiar `dbt run` or `dbt test` commands can be executed directly in Airflow the same way they would be executed in any other shell.

 A simple DAG that invokes these baseline commands with the `BashOperator` would look something like the following: